 Architects Luke Ogrydziak and Zoë Prillinger of San Francisco-based OPA built this Reno, NV house they call Shapeshifter for two art collectors and dealers specializing in contemporary art and art of the American West.

-They were careful to position the house out of the way of surrounding mature trees, which helped to provide natural shading and cooling.
+The architects were careful to position the house out of the way of surrounding mature trees, which helped to provide natural shading and cooling.
 Carefully placed geothermal wells power the home's water furnace.
-Charred cedar on the home's exterior cuts down on maintenance and is designed to last.Continue to 5 of 15 below.
+Charred cedar on the home's exterior cuts down on maintenance and is designed to last.Continue to 5 of 22 below.

-This award-winning contemporary home designed by Eldridge London was built for "an enthusiastic patron of contemporary architecture" who encouraged the firm "to design a building of its time in contrast to the predominantly faux classical villas of the neighborhood," say the architects on their site.
+This award-winning contemporary house designed by Eldridge London was built for "an enthusiastic patron of contemporary architecture" who encouraged the firm "to design a building of its time in contrast to the predominantly faux classical villas of the neighborhood," the architects write on their website.

-It includes a glazed glass street level entrance rotunda that allows an unobstructed view of the landscape; a curvy aluminum-wrapped exterior; curved glass windows and doors; and a three-lobed geometric form centered on the trunk of an ancient oak tree on-site.Continue to 6 of 15 below.
+The home includes a glazed glass street-level entrance rotunda that allows an unobstructed view of the landscape; a curvy aluminum-wrapped exterior; curved glass windows and doors; and a three-lobed geometric form centered on the trunk of an ancient oak tree.Continue to 6 of 22 below.

 Designed by Dutch architecture firm MVRDV with Mole Architects, this cantilevered house in the English countryside is a contemporary interpretation of a countryside barn clad in reflective steel tiles.
-Located on the edge of a nature reserve a few miles from the Suffolk coast, the Balancing Barn is one of the short-term vacation homes commissioned by UK-based Living Architecture.Continue to 7 of 15 below.
+Located on the edge of a nature reserve a few miles from the Suffolk coast, the Balancing Barn is one of the short-term accessible designer vacation homes commissioned by UK-based Living Architecture.Continue to 7 of 22 below.